ourownstory/forecapp/README.md

 up a child process to run the backend.
 Requests are routed within the user’s computer via localhost:5050 to the local backend.

+## Start development app

+1. Install packages. `npm install` in both main directory and /client directory.
+Needed Python packages are listed in backend/requirements.txt
+2. Start the frontend from the root directory `npm start`
+3. Start the backend.
+From /backend directory, `python app.py`

 ## Build instructions

 1. Install packages. `npm install` in both main directory and /client directory.
 Needed Python packages are listed in backend/requirements.txt